* * * * *

 Aftermath, five days later.
 My body was not assaulted, although the fight-or-flight syndrome depleted my adrenaline.
 Left me in a constant panic attack which continues to assault me.
 Post Traumatic Stress Disorder in classic form.
 Brings back memories of past attacks, leaves me dreading getting into the seat again.
 Surely, once I do, I will steel myself for the shift ahead.
 It's just what we do, no matter how many times we have endured the bottom feeders attacking us.

 Aftermath, addendum.
 My manager has been conspicuously supportive.
 She called immediately after hearing of my latest ordeal and was truly sympathetic.
 That helped greatly, given my years of pummeling managers for not supporting us.
 She offered exactly what our union contract guarantees, plus heartfelt words of love and support.
 I took great solace in this, deeply touched by her personal touch.
-Maybe my ranting on this blog has had some effect.
-While I can in no way take credit for it, I'm still grateful.

 My heartfelt thanks to the University of Portland Security Team.
 After my assailant was gone, I immediately walked into their office and described my assailant.
 Josie immediately typed in my description of the asshat while simultaneously offering solace and an officer escort.
 One shadowed my return to the bus where I saw another patrolling the area.
 After years of driving this route, I am so thankful for the relationship we have.
 Besides using their restroom, I have developed great friendships and respect for the people who keep their property safe for all.
 Thank you Josie, Robert, Christina, Megan, AJ and everyone else for being my first personal response when transit life turns upside down in your presence.